This post may contain affiliate links. Please read our disclosure policy.

 The Sidecar is classically served straight up in a coupe glass with a sugar rim.
 Although it’s something I typically omit at home, it does add an interesting sugary texture to every sip.

 Like most classic cocktails that emerged during the Prohibition Era, its history is foggy and often debated.
-The earliest rendition of the cocktail was found in Harry McElhone’s book, Barflies and Cocktails, in 1927.
-This rendition actually used brandy, which later evolved into cognac.
+The earliest rendition of the cocktail was found in Harry McElhone’s book, Harry’s ABC of Mixing Cocktails, in 1922.
+This rendition used brandy, which later evolved into cognac.

-If you’re looking for other citrusy, yet spirit-forward cocktails, try the Whiskey Sour, New York Sour, Brown Derby cocktail, and Paper Plane cocktail!
+If you’re looking for other citrusy, yet spirit-forward cocktails, try Between the Sheets, Whiskey Sour, New York Sour, Brown Derby cocktail, and Paper Plane cocktail!

 - Lemon juice: I always opt for freshly squeezed citrus, however, you can use bottled lemon juice in a pinch.
 My favorite option is ReaLemon.